-I have a tentative start date of June 15th, which gives me plenty of time after my friend's wedding in early June.
-I haven't finalized the details yet, but that will come soon.
+I started on June 13th 2013, which gave me plenty of time after my friend's wedding in early June.

 Which direction are you going to hike?

-Departing as late as I am, I have almost no choice but to walk south from Maine.
-If I were to start walking north, I would be facing a deadline of October 15th (or earlier), when Mount Katahdin will be closed for the winter.
+Departing as late as I was, I had almost no choice but to walk south from Maine.
+If I were to start walking north, I would be facing a deadline of October 15th (or earlier), when access to Katahdin closes for the winter.
 Most people walk northbound, finishing on Katahdin.
-I'm not upset though, because this means I'll be able to get the most rugged part of the trail out of the way in the beginning, and I'll be walking towards my home in South Carolina.
+I'm wasn't a bad thing though, because I was able to get the most rugged part of the trail out of the way in the beginning, and I was walking towards my home in South Carolina.

 There are tons of places where the A.T. crosses roads and passes through towns.
-This means I will only have to carry about 4 days of food at a time.
+This means I only had to carry about 4 days of food at a time.
 The exception are a few more remote places like the 100 mile wilderness in Maine, which is (for the most part) what the name implies.
-Then I'll be carrying 9 or 10 days worth of food to be safe.
+Then I carried 9 or 10 days worth of food to be safe.

 No. The crime rate on the trail is much lower than in the rest of America, and there's a great amount of comradery between hikers.
-People tend to look out for one another, so I'm less afraid than I would be spending a typical day in a town.
+People tend to look out for one another, so I was less afraid than I would have been spending a typical day in a town.

-How are you gonna update this dang journal, ya dingus?
+How did you update this dang journal, ya dingus?

-In general, I'll keep my phone in airplane mode to save battery, composing my posts while I'm offline.
-When I reach an area that looks like it has service, I'll turn the network back on to upload my post.
-In theory, I want to update every day.
-Whether or not I am able to get service, I will keep an account of each day and upload a batch when I can.
+In general, I kept my phone in airplane mode to save battery, composing my posts while offline.
+When I reached an area that looked like it had service, I'd turn the network back on to upload my post.
+In theory, I wanted to update every day.
+In reality, I uploaded in batches using local libraries' wifi.